sbaechler/example-fractal/src/docs/01-overview.md

 ## Design Principles

-Describe the key principals that drive the website.
+Describe the key principals that drive the website in the order of their priority.

 ## About this Guide